nacho270/docker-k8s-helm-demo/README.md

         - you''ll see that the last line is commented (REM), so run this: @FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env') DO @%i`
     - gradle build jar
     - gradle docker
+    - minukube ssh
-    - minukube ssh docker images ## the image is there!
+    - docker images ## the image is there!

     Remember: all the docker-env changes will vanish in anohter terminal and if you restart minikube.
     Make sure you build the image in the same terminal where you previously ran all the docker-env commands

-### Install mongodb

-We don't want to create a mongodb node every time in the real world.
-For that reason, we manage it independently of the app using plain kubernetes.
+### Basic configuration: Namespace and Secret

+First, we need to create the namespace and the secret:

 - cd into `k8s`
 - `kubectl apply -f namespace.yaml`
 - `kubectl config set-context --current --namespace=docker-k8s-helm-demo` <-- this will avoid you having to type `-n docker-k8s-helm-demo` on every kubernetes command
 - `kubectl create secret generic mongo-pass --from-literal mongoPass=root` <-- create the mongo password as a secret to be retrieved in the mongo-deployment.

+### Deploy mongodb

+We don't want to create a mongodb node every time in the real world.
+For that reason, we manage it independently of the app.

+You should run all of these commands to have mongodb running, or you can do the same with helm.
+This is only for illustration purposes.

+- cd into `k8s`
-- `kubectl apply -f mongo-persistent-volume-claim.yaml`
+- `kubectl apply -f database/templates/mongo-persistent-volume-claim.yaml`
-- `kubectl apply -f mongo-deployment.yaml`
+- `kubectl apply -f database/templates/mongo-deployment.yaml`
-- `kubectl apply -f mongo-clusterIP.yaml`
+- `kubectl apply -f database/templates/mongo-clusterIP.yaml`

-### Helm
+### Deploy app

 Helm helps to deploy the entire application kubernetes objects.
 One case where it's particularly useful is when you need to create all the services with different values for different environments such as: `dev`, `test`, `nft`, `prod`.